 Daily brushing is vital in keeping the gums and teeth in good health.
 This is important especially for older adults, as plaque tends to accumulate rapidly on their teeth.
 When seniors neglect to clean their teeth regularly, they risk developing unwanted oral complications, such as tooth loss, gum disease, and dry mouth.

 Sadly, some elderly individuals are unable to brush their teeth regularly.
 Seniors with dementia, for instance, may forget to take care of their mouth due to their condition.
 If you have elderly family members with this illness, you need to get them to clean their teeth.
-A toothache caused by oral decay, for instance, could make the person with dementia easily irritated or restless.
+A toothache caused by oral decay, for instance, could make the person with dementia easily irritated or restless, according to this Dentist in encino.

 Here are some strategies you can consider to help someone with this condition clean their teeth properly: